 04 of 16

-Washing machine hoses, especially rubber hoses, are a ticking time bomb that will one day rupture.
-And because the hoses are connected to a high-pressure water outlet when they rupture, there will be flooding that can ruin floors, walls, and cause hundreds of dollars in damage.
+Rubber or vinyl washing machine hoses are a ticking time bomb that will one day rupture.
+And because the hoses are connected to a high-pressure water outlet when they rupture, failure is likely to cause flooding that can ruin floors, walls, and cause hundreds (or thousands) of dollars in damage.

 This is the time to check hoses for minor leaks that can become big ones and better still, replace rubber hoses with stainless steel braided hoses.Continue to 5 of 16 below.